corygrunk/around/README.md

 1. Play audio through your norns.
 2. Press K2 to start recording the loop.
 3. K2 again starts looping and starts up the extra playheads.
-4. E2 adjusts the start.
-E3 adjusts the length.
-5. E1 cycles through the extra loops
+4. E1 cycles through the loops.
+5. When the main loop is selected, E2/E3 adjusts start and end point.
-6. When one of the loops is selected, E2 moves it.
+6. When a micro-loop is selected, E2 moves it.
 E3 resizes it.
 7. Hold Alt and you can make more changes to the loops.
+8. K2 toggles overdub.

-8. K3 resets everything including deleting the main loop.
+9. K3 resets everything including deleting the main loop.